On this page

 Verification

-#This guide is derived from official USCIS instructions for I-601A and is updated when form editions or filing rules change.
-Always verify current requirements at the official USCIS website.
+#This guide is based on official USCIS instructions for Form I-601A and is updated in response to changes in form editions or filing rules.
+Always check the official USCIS website for the most current requirements.

 FAQs

-Review the official instructions for eligibility details.
-Review the official I-601A instructions for complete guidance specific to your immigration case and circumstances.
+Consult the official I-601A instructions to obtain guidance tailored to your specific immigration category and circumstances.

 What is I-601A?

-Form I-601A, the Application for Provisional Unlawful Presence Waiver, is a formal document issued by USCIS.
-To ascertain its applicability to your circumstances, consult the official instructions provided.
+Form I-601A, the Application for Provisional Unlawful Presence Waiver, is a document provided by USCIS.
+To ascertain its relevance to your circumstances, consult the official instructions.

 How do I choose the correct eligibility category code on I-601A?